Think of your sweater as a portable personal heater you don’t plug in.

 - Clothes have become disposable because they’re cheap to buy and wear out quickly

-- The demand for cheap clothes leads to a demand for sweatshop labor and outrages like Rana Plaza (where over 1,100 people died in a factory collapse) and Tazreen (the 2012 fashion factory fire that killed over 100 people)
+- The demand for cheap clothes has led to a demand for sweatshop labor and outrages like factory collapses and fires

 - Just asking yourself if you’ll wear it 30 times is a great way to shop smarter and more intentionally